mcdemarco/the-new-kitchen-cookbook/appetizers/paoDeQueijo.md

 5. Pour boiling liquid ingredients into the flour mixture.
 6. Mix with a spoon until it has cooled enough to knead.
 7. Knead by hand in the bowl until it's well-mixed.
 8. Add cheese mixture and spices to the bowl and knead for 10 more minutes in the bowl.
+(You can stir here if it's too sticky to knead.)
 9. Cover and chill 2 hours or overnight.
 10. Preheat oven to 350°.
 11. Line two baking sheets with parchment paper.
 (Don't use a mini-muffin pan.)